t-mullen/hyperhost/README.md

 **Notes:**
 You can host the files in this repo anywhere (even on a file:// domain!) if you don't want to use Github's servers for the initial resources.
 You can also use any PeerJS signalling server (with the addition of a `/api/peers` route that returns all peer IDs)

-### [MULTIHACK](https://rationalcoding.github.io/multihack-web) is a web-based IDE that uses HyperHost to deploy your project even faster!
+### [MULTIHACK](https://rationalcoding.github.io/multihack-web) is a web-based editor that uses HyperHost to deploy your project even faster!